Clean your home without harmful chemicals. Today I am sharing 8 terrific, eco-friendly cleaning tips for your home.

 Anyone who knows me, knows that I am not a fan of using chemicals in our home.
-I worry about toxic chemicals with my children and our beloved pup, Teddy.
-Instead, I look for more natural alternatives.
-And when I can’t find them, or they don’t work well, I make them.
+I worry about using toxic chemicals with my family and our pup, Sadie.
+Instead, I look for more natural, eco-friendly cleaning alternatives.

 Did you ever stop to think about cleaning your dishwasher?
 I didn’t until recently, when mine was being repaired.
 The repairman showed me all of the grime and build up in the hoses and explained me that the dishwasher actually needed cleaning on a regular basis.
 Am I the only one who didn’t know this?

 What is the solution?
-Of course, it is my favorite cleaner, vinegar.
+It is my favorite cleaner, distilled white vinegar.

-To keep your garbage disposal clean and smelling fresh, you can also use a combination of baking soda, vinegar, and citrus fruit.
+To keep your garbage disposal clean and smelling fresh, you can also use a combination of baking soda, distilled white vinegar, and citrus fruit.